RagnarGrootKoerkamp/BAPCtools/doc/jury-process.md

 # BAPC/NWERC Jury process

-This doc contains some remarks on things we do in the BAPC and NWERC jury.
+This WIP doc contains some remarks on things we do in the BAPC and NWERC jury.

+## Ideal scoreboard

+## Problem selection

+## Schedule

-## Notes
+## Random notes

 - The head of jury must not be assigned a problem.
   Keeping track of all other problems is work enough.